 This full-time eight-week internship occurs after the second year of professional coursework under the supervision of a licensed physical therapist.
 Students are provided with an opportunity to integrate the comprehensive didactic material of the full two years of professional coursework as well as utilizing advanced assessment and treatment techniques, documentation and clinical reasoning.
-3 credits.
+Minimum of 320 hours, 3 crs.